 Enhancements to the Builtin Contact Form

-One of the primary uses of the customer portal is to streamline the process for accepting customer inquiries.
+One of the primary uses of the customer portal is to streamline the process of accepting customer inquiries.
 While email is often the preferred method for interaction by customers, free form email sent to your support mailbox is very inefficient.
 Without any structure to the question, it’s common to get questions that are missing basic information.

 The builtin Ask a Question form in the customer portal solves many of those issues.
 The form will automatically request additional information, and can even make fields required before the customer submits their question.
-This information is not displayed in a user friendly format making it easier for customers to complete, and saving your agents time by getting everything they need to provide a great service experience.
+This information is not displayed in a user-friendly format making it easier for customers to complete and saving your agents time by getting everything they need to provide a great service experience.

 Learn more about the customer engagement centers in the iService User Guide.

 Improvements to the Customer Information section

 Your support portal allows customers to update their contact information and any custom properties you’ve created and designated as customer editable.
 This makes it easy for customers to ensure you can reach them, and puts them in control of the data they provide you.
 This section, Update Profile, was redesigned in 8.6 to provide a better user experience.